quiltingcode/happening-react-frontend/README.md

 There are primarily two types of users who will be interacting with this platform.
 Users who host events in the local area, and users who attend events in the local area.
 Of course there will also be some cross over between the two groups for those who post events but also attend them as well.

-The event hosts wants to share the details of upcoming events with as many members of the local community in one single sharing platform and then gauge two things as a result of the post.
+The event hosts want to share the details of upcoming events with as many members of the local community in one single sharing platform and then gauge two things as a result of the post.
 Prior to the event happening, the user can see how many people are interested in the event or plan to attend the event.
 They can also read people's comments regarding the event, and receive messages from interested users who have questions.
 After the event has taken place, they can read reviews given about the event and see individual ratings and an overall average rating for the event.

 All remaining members of the community who are not hosting events, want to find out about all the upcoming events happening in the local area in one single platform.
 The users can view the full details of each event in an ordered manner, or filter the full list of events based on their personal preferences.
 Users can show their interest in an event or show they plan to attend.
 They can write public comments about the event while it is being advertised for others to read, and once the event has taken place they can add a review as well, giving the hosts and other users excellent feedback.
 If in doubt users can send each other direct messages, or find further contact details within the profile page.